apache/druid/docs/api-reference/supervisor-api.md

 <!--DOCUSAURUS_CODE_TABS-->

 <!--200 SUCCESS-->

 <br/>

 *Successfully retrieved supervisor audit history*

 <!--404 NOT FOUND-->

 <br/>

 *Invalid supervisor ID*

 <!--END_DOCUSAURUS_CODE_TABS-->

 ---

 #### Sample request

-The following example shows how to retrieve the audit history of a supervisor with the specified ID `wikipedia_stream`.
+The following example shows how to retrieve the audit history of a supervisor with the name `wikipedia_stream`.

 <!--DOCUSAURUS_CODE_TABS-->